Tábor: Natural sights

 Tábor Zoo in Větrovy is the largest zoological garden in the South Bohemian Region with the area of 10 ha.
 It was opened in 2015.
 In 2021, it bred 74 species.
 In 2021 it had almost 110,000 visitors.

 The botanical garden in Tábor was founded in 1866, which makes it the second oldest in the country.
 It belongs to the neighbouring Secondary Agricultural School.
 It contains more than 4,000 plants and 400 trees.
 The seeds from there are sent to more than 400 places in the world.
 Most of the garden is occupied by an arboretum.
 There is a small lake and a rock garden.
 The three glasshouses contains cacti, succulents, orchids, carnivorous plants and many other exotic plants.

-Parks

-Pod Kotnovem is a park that is placed next to Bechyňská gate and Kotnov tower.
-Originally, it was an old cemetery but in the 20th century, it was converted into a park after new cemetery was opened in 1921.
-Some of the gravestones remained here until present.

-Husův park started to form in 1871, after the train station was built.
-It was not reconstructed until 1991, along with some other buildings in the surroundings.
-The ceremonial opening of the newly reconstructed park was in 1997.
-At one part of this park, there stands a big monument to Jan Hus by Czech sculptor František Bílek, made in 1928.

 U Popraviště is the biggest park in Tábor.
-The park is built around a former gallows, which was used during World War II.
-There is a monument to 156 victims of repression by the German Nazi occupiers that was built in 1945–1950, which includes a bronze board with lions and bronze relief board with figures.
-The rest of the park rose at the end of the 20th century.
-It contains sculptures, fountains, tree alleys, benches, flower patches and a playground.
+The park is built around a former gallows, which was used in 1942 during World War II.
+There is a monument to 156 victims of repression by the Nazi German occupiers that was built in 1947–1948, which includes a bronze board with lions and bronze relief board with figures.
+The rest of the park was created in the 1980s.

-Holečkovy sady is a park founded in the 1930s.
-It is a green ring around the historic core of Tábor named after a writer and translator Josef Holeček.
-It is located on a hill and it has many paths and stairs made from rocks, lined with large trees.
-Some smaller monuments are also there – a memorial to Josef Holeček, a white gazebo, cross and two small chapels.